ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 ## [From _The Hickman courier._](https://chroniclingamerica.loc.gov/lccn/sn85052141/1880-06-04/ed-1/seq-1)

 #### 1880-06-04 &middot; Hickman, Ky.

 <table style="width: 100%;"><tr><td style="width: 50%">

-his bundle toasting himself against the
-chimney and apparently plunged in a
-profound state of meditation Findine
-upon inquiry that he belonged to the
-Ninth Illinois one of the mot heavy
-losing regiments at Fort Dooelson and
-part of which was aboard the corres­
-pondent interrogated him somewhat oa
-the subject That the Eihiop philos­
-ophy was much in thcjFalstaffian vein
 the following will show Were jou
 in the fight Had a little taste of
 it sa Stood your ground did you